D3lyth/milestone-project-1/README.md

 The fonts used for the website are listed below, and are all from Google Fonts.

-Allure is a Google Font thaat was chosen as the Logo font for the School with cursive being the fallback font.
+Allura is a Google Font that was chosen as the Logo font for the School with cursive being the fallback font.

-Princess Sofia is a Google Font that was chosen as a cursive text to give the main headings and titles of the site an old-fashioned, handwritten look.
+Princess Sofia is a Google Font that was chosen as a cursive text to give the main headings and titles of the site an old-fashioned, handwritten look to tie in with the Harry Potter theme.

 Another google for that was used for the primary text of the website was another Google Font - 'Quicksand'.
 The back-up font is 'sans-serif'.
 Although this isn't an 'old-fashioned' cursive font, it was chosen for its readability as Princess Sofia as a small font was more difficult to read.